BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Below are some observations I realized by examining the UML diagrams of the use case scenarios:
 - FE data is managed by the UI component (i.e. js) while the DCG data is managed by the system.
-- There is a frequent request traffic between the system and UI components of the SAA.
+- There is a frequent request traffic between the system and and the frontend.
-- Large data may be transfered betweeen the system and UI.
+- Large data may be transfered betweeen the system and the frontend.
 - **The DCG shall define and manage a state (e.g. UpToDate) for each element in the DCG.**
 - The routines of the DCG related to the element states would be based on the ancestor/descendant relations.
 - **The SCT and the FE display components of the UI shall reflect the current states of the elements (i.e. SCs and SARs).**
 - The system needs a temporary DCG to manage the lifetime of the objects constructed in offline process.
 - The SAA needs role definitions such as: System User, Admin User, Master User and Ordinary User.
 - System Users would manage the plugins and SAMMs.
-- Admin Users would mmanage the standard parts (e.g. material and fastener).
+- Admin Users would manage the standard parts (e.g. material and fastener).
 - Master Users wouuld manage the configuration.
 - Ordinary users would perform the analysis.
 - **The solver (i.e. SAMMs) shall run asynchrously.**